-Table 31 - Definition of (UINT32) TPMA\OBJECT Bits
+Table 31 - Definition of (UINT32) TPMA_OBJECT Bits

 Bit Name Definition 0 Reserved shall be zero 1 fixedTPM SET (1): The hierarchy of the object, as indicated by its Qualified Name, may not change.
 CLEAR (0): The hierarchy of the object may change as a result of this object or an ancestor key being duplicated for use in another hierarchy.
+NOTE fixedTPM does not indicate that key material resides on a single TPM (see sensitiveDataOrigin).
 2 stClear SET (1): Previously saved contexts of this object may not be loaded after Startup(CLEAR).
 CLEAR (0): Saved contexts of this object may be used after a Shutdown(STATE) and subsequent Startup().
 3 Reserved shall be zero 4 fixedParent SET (1): The parent of the object may not change.
 CLEAR (0): The parent of the object may change as the result of a TPM2_Duplicate() of the object.
-5 sensitiveDataOrigin SET (1): Indicates that, when the object was created with TPM2_Create() or TPM2_CreatePrimary(), the TPM generated all of the sensitive data other than the authValue .
-CLEAR (0): A portion of the sensitive data, other than the authValue , was provided by the caller.
+5 sensitiveDataOrigin SET (1): Indicates that, when the object was created with TPM2_Create() or TPM2_CreatePrimary(), the TPM generated all of the sensitive data other than the authValue.
+CLEAR (0): A portion of the sensitive data, other than the authValue, was provided by the caller.
 6 userWithAuth SET (1): Approval of USER role actions with this object may be with an HMAC session or with a password using the authValue of the object or a policy session.
 CLEAR (0): Approval of USER role actions with this object may only be done with a policy session.
 7 adminWithPolicy SET (1): Approval of ADMIN role actions with this object may only be done with a policy session.
 CLEAR (0): Approval of ADMIN role actions with this object may be with an HMAC session or with a password using the authValue of the object or a policy session.
 9:8 Reserved shall be zero 10 noDA SET (1): The object is not subject to dictionary attack protections.
 CLEAR (0): The object is subject to dictionary attack protections.

-11 encryptedDuplication SET (1): If the object is duplicated, then symmetricAlg shall not be TPM_ALG_NULL and newParentHandle shall not be TPM_RH_NULL.
+Bit Name Definition 11 encryptedDuplication SET (1): If the object is duplicated, then symmetricAlg shall not be TPM_ALG_NULL and newParentHandle shall not be TPM_RH_NULL.
 CLEAR (0): The object may be duplicated without an inner wrapper on the private portion of the object and the new parent may be TPM_RH_NULL.
-15:12 Reserved shall be zero

-Bit Name Definition 16 restricted SET (1): Key usage is restricted to manipulate structures of known format; the parent of this key shall have restricted SET.
+15:12 Reserved shall be zero 16 restricted SET (1): Key usage is restricted to manipulate structures of known format; the parent of this key shall have restricted SET.
 CLEAR (0): Key usage is not restricted to use on special formats.
 17 decrypt SET (1): The private portion of the key may be used to decrypt.
 CLEAR (0): The private portion of the key may not be used to decrypt.
 18 sign / encrypt SET (1): For a symmetric cipher object, the private portion of the key may be used to encrypt.
 For other objects, the private portion of the key may be used to sign.
 CLEAR (0): The private portion of the key may not be used to sign or encrypt.
-31:19 Reserved shall be zero
+10 500 : 19 x509sign SET (1): An asymmetric key that may not be used to sign with TPM2_Sign() CLEAR (0): A key that may be used with TPM2_Sign() if sign is SET NOTE: This attribute only has significance if sign is SET.
+NOTE: This attribute only has significance if sign is SET.
+31:20 Reserved shall be zero